MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc-latest.md

 * An "alternative service" is a different server that can serve the origin.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # The ALTSVC record type

 The ALTSVC DNS resource record (RR) type (RRTYPE ???) is used to